-In the event of a student absence, we ask that parents email attendance@greatheartsliveoak.org by 7:15 a.m.
+In the event of a student absence, we ask that parents email the Registrar by 7:15 a.m.
 If email is not accessible, call the attendance line by 7:15 a.m.
 Upon returning to school, the student must bring a note, signed by the parent that describes the reason for the absence.
 A note signed by the student, even with the parent's permission, will not be accepted.
-Notes must be received within two (2) days of the absence, or the absence will be unexcused.
+Notes must be received within two (3) days of the absence, or the absence will be unexcused.

-If a student absence is anticipated, we recommend that the parents make an appointment with the Assistant Headmaster and email the Registrar.
-The parent (K-6) and/or student (7-12) should notify his or her teachers to request assignments prior to the absence.
+If a student absence is anticipated, we recommend that the parents notify his or her teachers to request assignments prior to the absence.